White House Initiative on Advancing Educational Equity, Excellence, and Economic Opportunity for Hispanics: Clinton administration

 However, once again other political issues would push implementation of the Commission's mission onto the backburner for nearly a year.
 Finally, on February 1, 1995, 24 members of the Commission were sworn in by Vice President Al Gore.
 Among the more notable figures on the Commission were academicians Guillermo Linares and Eduardo J. Padrón, author/producer John Phillip Santos, businesspersons Linda G. Alvarado and Martin J. Koldyke, and Yzaguirre, who served as its chairman.

 Within a year, the Commission would become embroiled in further controversy when Yzaguirre, its chairman, accused it of being ineffective due to "bureaucratic morass and partisan politics" and criticized the Initiative's staff for inadequate support.
 Yzaguirre was especially incensed that its first report was nearly a year overdue.
 In response, the Clinton Administration thanked Yzaguirre for his service and announced that the long-awaited report was due to be completed in June.
 Nevertheless, it was not until September that the Commission issued Our Nation on the Fault Line: Hispanic American Education.

-A new Executive Director, Sarita Brown, was named in 1997.
+A new Executive Director, Sarita E. Brown, was named in 1997.
 Subsequent to her appointment, Brown was credited with revitalizing the Initiative's mission as well as placing renewed focus on funding for Hispanic education.
 On September 25, 2000, the Commission- now chaired by Linares- released its second report entitled Creating the Will: Hispanics Achieving Educational Excellence.